Nipers/ROMA/README.md

-# Reo-LM
+# ROMA

 This is the official Pytorch implementation for the paper:

-> Recommendation-oriented Pre-training for Universal Multi-modal Sequence Representation with Language Models
+> ROMA: Recommendation-Oriented Language Model Adaptation Using Multi-Modal Multi-Domain Item Sequences

 ## Method Overview